 Zoodles with Romesco Sauce is one of my new favorite dishes, and it’s a low carb dish, too.
 Nothing beats a good sauce in my book.
 Romesco sauce is bold, flavorful, and perfect as a topping for a bowl of curly zoodles.

 I’m currently obsessing over Romesco sauce.
-I’ve made it before, but I’m not sure why I haven’t tried it again in so long, but it popped up recently when I was out to lunch.
+I’ve made it before, but I’m not sure why I haven’t tried it again in so long, but it popped up recently and it had me thinking.